Constellation-Engineering/const-recruiting-exercises/engineering/condition_builder/README.md

 - TypeScript

 Recommendations:
-- Do not use Redux
+- Do not use Redux or other state managers, keep it simple
 - Our example uses MUI, but you can use another Design System you are familiar with if you prefer
 - In the README.md file, create a short list of improvements/enhancements you would include if you had time and this was a Production-level application, ex.
 Cypress UI tests